California Bicycle Accident Lawyer

 - Don’t delay talking to a lawyer.
-The insurance agents for the at-fault driver will be calling you and there are important things you should know before you say a word to them.
+The insurance agents for the at-fault driver will be calling you, and there are important things you should know before you say a word to them.
 They aren’t just calling to see how you’re doing.
-A legal expert can prepare you to make sure they can’t trick you into saying something harmful for your case.
+A legal expert can prepare you to make sure they don’t trick you into saying something harmful for your case.
 An attorney working for you can also handle all communication with insurance agents.

 Compensation Available to California Bicycle Accident Victims

-Bicycle accidents can result in devastating wounds and you can be off your bike for months as they rehabilitate.
+Bicycle accidents can result in devastating wounds, and you can be off your bike for months as they rehabilitate.
 During this time bills can continue to build up while paychecks aren’t coming in because you’ve had to miss work.

 Impacts can leave you with broken bones, brain and spine damage, and disfiguring scars.
 In the worst instances, injuries can make amputations necessary, affect mobility, and cause permanent disability.